Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Experiment details

 \subsection{Robustness}

-Here, we use a deep ensemble \citep{lakshminarayananSimpleScalablePredictive2017} on the concrete, energy and yacht dataset from the UCI regression benchmark \citep{hernándezlobato2015probabilisticbackpropagationscalablelearning}.
+Here, we use a regular deep ensemble \citep{lakshminarayananSimpleScalablePredictive2017} on the concrete, energy, and yacht dataset from the UCI regression benchmark \citep{hernándezlobato2015probabilisticbackpropagationscalablelearning}.
 We train a base ensemble of $M=25$ and $M=5$ members and one additional member that is trained on a distorted target $\hat{y} = y + \mathcal{N}(0, \delta^2)$.
-This allows us to analyze the robustness of the different uncertainty measures with respect to an outlier in the ensemble prediction. \autoref{tab:robustness_full} shows the mean absolute percentage error of the aleatoric uncertainty from the base ensemble for different values of $\delta$ and different ensemble sizes. \autoref{fig:robustness_full} shows corresponding visualizations for the different datasets.
+This allows us to analyze the robustness of the different uncertainty measures with respect to an outlier in the ensemble prediction.

-In addition to the results on the UCI benchmark, we can provide a theoretical analysis of the robustness in the case of a deep ensemble, which admits a first-order predictive Gaussian distribution $p(y \mid \vtheta) = \mathcal{N}(\mu, \sigma^2), \vtheta = (\mu, \sigma^2)^\top$.
-Assume that the second-order distribution fulfills $\|\bE_Q[H(P_{\vvtheta})]\| < \infty$, meaning that the aleatoric uncertainty of the sample distribution $Q$ is well defined\footnote{For a finite ensemble this always holds.}.
-In that case, we can analyze the influence function $ \mathrm{IF}(\vtheta_0; \au, Q)$ by analyzing the limit $\lim_{\vtheta_0 \to \infty} H(P_{\vtheta_0})$, since $\bE_Q[H(P_{\vvtheta})]$ is a finite constant.
+First, we provide a theoretical analysis of the robustness in the case of this deep ensemble, which admits a first-order predictive Gaussian distribution $p(y \mid \vtheta) = \mathcal{N}(\mu, \sigma^2), \vtheta = (\mu, \sigma^2)^\top$.
+Assume that the second-order distribution fulfills $\|\bE_Q[H(P_{\vvtheta})]\| < \infty$, meaning that the aleatoric uncertainty of the sample distribution $Q$ is well defined, which always holds for a finite ensemble.
+In that case, we can analyze the influence function $ \mathrm{IF}(\vtheta_0; \au, Q)$ directly by analyzing the limit $\lim_{\vtheta_0 \to \infty} H(P_{\vtheta_0})$, since $\bE_Q[H(P_{\vvtheta})]$ is a finite constant.
 Table \ref{tab:theoretical_robustness} shows the closed-form expressions for $H(\vtheta_0)$, as well as the corresponding growth rates in the contamination $\vtheta_0$.
 While the Gaussian kernel score is the only scoring rule that is robust, since it admits a bounded influence function, the log-score and CRPS have a notably slower growth rate in $\vtheta_0$ as the variance-based measure, which grows linearly with $\sigma_0^2$.